Medical expert of the article

 - lateral borders – ribs, intercostal soft tissue, subcutaneous structure;

-- the caudal border is the diaphragm.
+- caudal border – diaphragm.

-The first and strongest seven pairs of ribs are called true, and the eighth, ninth and tenth pair are called false ribs, since they have a cartilaginous connection between them.
+The first and strongest seven pairs of ribs are called true, and the eighth, ninth and tenth pairs are called false ribs, since they have a cartilaginous connection between them.
 The eleventh and twelfth pairs are mobile, free, and are attached only on one side - to the spine.

 Complications after the procedure

-- 10-11 weeks: heart defects, dental disorders;
+- 10-11 weeks: heart defects, dental problems;

 Consequences after the procedure